Ad fraud prevention and mobile marketing: How to beat the fraudsters

 Others are continually sending clicks — click spamming — for similar reasons.
 And yet others do SDK spoofing, or click fraud, or ad stacking, mobile click fraud, or any of a number of different ways of separating advertisers from their hard-earned marketing dollars.

-That’s why Singular offers no fewer than 10 forms of ad fraud prevention.
-Our methods include:
+That’s why Singular offers many different forms of ad fraud prevention.
+Our methods include but are not limited to:

 - iOS Install Validation